To start the year I made some random economic predictions that I have no confidence in myself. Let’s see how well I pin the tail on the donkey.

 6. Berkshire Hathaway will have a strong year.

-So, my overall score is extremely middling.
-Keeping in mind that a score of zero corresponds to a blindfolded monkey throwing darts, my predictions are nothing special.
-It’s a good thing that I made no concentrated bets on these predictions.
+So, my overall score is a little above middling this year.
+I made no concentrated bets on these predictions.
 You shouldn’t have either.

 With a little luck, I could just as easily have made a bunch of predictions that all turned out to be right.
 But these would have been just as worthless as the predictions I did make because you can’t know in advance if I’m going to be right or not.
-And even if I get them right one year, I’d have to find a way to leverage publicity quickly before my next year’s predictions prove to be half wrong.
+If I do get my predictions all right one year, I’d have to find a way to leverage publicity quickly before my next year’s predictions prove to be half wrong.